 History of the Vietnam War also referred to as 2nd Indochina War or Resistance War Against America.
 This was basically a proxy war.
-The war was fought in Vietnam, Cambodia and Laos from 1st of November 1955 until Saigon fell on 30th of April 1975.
-The 2nd Indochina War came hotly on the heels of the 1st Indochina War which involved South Vietnam and North Vietnam supported by their allies.
-South Vietnam was supported by anti-communists including the Philippines and US while the North was assisted by China, the Soviet Union and other communist countries.
+The war was fought in Vietnam, Cambodia and Laos.
+This was from the 1st of November 1955 until Saigon fell on 30th of April 1975.
+The 2nd Indochina War came hotly on the heels of the 1st Indochina War.
+This involved South Vietnam and North Vietnam supported by their allies.
+South Vietnam was supported by anti-communists including the Philippines and US.
+The North was assisted by China, the Soviet Union and other communist countries.
 The National Liberation Front (NLF) or Viet Cong, a South Vietnamese militia waged guerrilla war against anti-communist forces in the region aided by the North.

 The United States government got involved in the war as part of it broader policy to stop the Communists from getting a firm foothold in South Vietnam.
 On the other hand, the Viet Cong and North Vietnamese government were fighting to reunify Vietnam under the rule of the Communists.
 American military build up began in the 1950s as American military advisors set up camp in what was then French Indochina.
 By the early 60s, the US involvement increased especially after a US warship was attacked by North Vietnamese forces.

 History Of The Vietnam War and the Marine Corps

 The Marine Corps, a branch of the United States Armed Forces, played a critical role in the war.
 They took part in major battles such as Hue City, Khe Sanh and Cong Thien.
 The Marine Corps were also highly involved in guerrilla warfare against the Viet Cong militia.
 In addition they worked as military advisors to the Republic of Vietnam Marine Corps.